RoseCoded/rosecoded-website/content/english/_index.md

 about:
   enable: true
   title: "Who are we, really?"
-  description: "Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics"
   content: "We are a group of tech-minded individuals.
 Seeing a need in our community for more robust digital solutions, we wanted to carve out space in the consulting world for a human-centric co-operative.
-We truly believe in the Solidarity Economy and its power to shape the future of our society for the better."
+We truly believe in the Solidarity Economy and its power to shape the future of our society for the better.

+  Our hope is to provide an alternative to traditional consulting agencies for organizations looking to make an impact.
+Everything we do is part of our purpose to help all people gain the most power possible over their own lives."
   image: "images/wrapper-img.png"